natedillon/dnathandillon.com/_projects/k-state-templates.md

   - Vagrant
 ---

 A recreation and extension of the official K-State “2011” template, built for use in the K-State Office of Mediated Education Python/Django applications.
-The CSS and JavaScript from this project are also used in several of the <abbr title="Office of Mediated Education">OME</abbr> Java apps.
+The HTML, CSS, and JavaScript from this project are also used in several of the <abbr title="Office of Mediated Education">OME</abbr> Java apps.